 Painting Walls, Brush vs. Roller

-I just wanted to share this little tidbit about painting walls.
 On Friday I made a big push to finally complete the painting of the wainscoting in our office remodel.
-As everyone knows there are various tools to apply the paint: rollers, brushes, even sprayers.
-But each of those vary within themselves as well.
+There are various tools to apply the paint: rollers, brushes, even sprayers.
 As we don’t have a sprayer, I’m reserving my comments to just rollers and brushes.
-When it comes to rollers for example, the ‘nap’ or fuzzy material part, comes in Heavy 1″ to 1-1/2″, Medium (aka Semi-Smooth) 1/2″, and Smooth 1/4″….in less technical terms they’re super puffy, not as puffy, and pretty short.
-Super puffy is good on heavily textured walls like brick, or stucco, less puffy on just your regular walls and ceiling, and pretty short on trim, cabinetry, etc..
+When it comes to rollers for example, the ‘nap’ aka fuzzy material part, comes in Heavy 1″ to 1-1/2″, Medium (aka Semi-Smooth) 1/2″, and Smooth 1/4″.
+In less technical terms they’re super puffy, not as puffy, and pretty short.
+Super puffy is good on heavily textured walls, less puffy on just your regular walls and ceiling, and pretty short on trim, cabinetry, etc..
 For the wainscoting, all I had on hand at the time was Medium.
 And I thought that would do just fine.
 I was wrong.

 Painting With A Roller vs. A Brush

-A good brush with quality paint, shouldn’t leave brush lines, but in this case I wanted the brush lines, in order to give the wainscoting paneling a kind of linen look.
+I wanted to give the wainscoting paneling a kind of linen look.
 We purposely hung the paneling with the wood grain horizontal, so when I painted it vertically, the brush lines made a kind of subtle fabric texture.
 But here’s the tricky part: the roller makes quick work of the job, while the brush is more time consuming and labor intensive.
 So I came up with a compromise: I rolled on the paint, then quickly went over it with the brush to flatten it out and get the look I was going for.
 Here is another photo comparison of the two, with the brush on the top half and the roller on the bottom half….

 The above photos didn’t pick up on the true color of the paint – No natural lighting as the window is still covered up.
 Here are better photos, but they still show only the first coat….